SixArm/sixarm_ruby_rexml/README.md

 This Ruby gem has REXML core extensions to help clean up XML.

-  * REXML::Attributes#to_hash: return a new hash of the attribute keys and values.
+  * REXML::Attributes#to_a_hash: return a new hash of the attributes' name value pairs.
   * REXML::Document#remove_attributes: remove all attributes from the document's elements.
   * REXML::Element#remove_attributes: remove all attributes from the element.